karlseguin/garnish/readme.md

 * `Count(num int)` - The maximum number of responses to keep in the cache
 * `Grace(window time.Duration)` - The window to allow a grace response
 * `NoSaint()` - Disables saint mode
-* `KeyLookup(gc.CacheKeyLookup)` - The function that determines the cache keys to use for this request.
+* `KeyLookup(garnish.CacheKeyLookup)` - The function that determines the cache keys to use for this request.
 A default based on the request's URL + QueryString is used. (overwritable on a per-route basis)
-* `PurgeHandler(gc.PurgeHandler)` - The function to call on PURGE requests.
+* `PurgeHandler(garnish.PurgeHandler)` - The function to call on PURGE requests.
 No default is provided (it's good to authorize purge requests).
 If the handler returns a nil response, the request proceeds as normal (thus allowing you to purge the garnish cache and still send the request to the upstream).
 When a `PurgeHandler` is configured, a route is automatically added to handle any PURGE request.

 #### Hydration